ln-komandur/linux-utils/common-mountpoints.md

 ### Verify edits

-`sudo mount -a` #Check if the fstab edits are good and partitions can be mounted at their new mount points
+`sudo mount -a` # *Check if the fstab edits are good and partitions can be mounted at their new mount points*

 ## Add another user to group of the first user to share common files

-`sudo gpasswd -a another-user firstuser-group` #firstuser-group is the group of those mount points
+`sudo gpasswd -a another-user firstuser-group` # *Firstuser-group is the group of those mount points*

-`sudo chmod -R 2775 /media/\<directories\>` #[To set write permission to multiple users](https://ubuntuforums.org/archive/index.php/t-2017287.html).
-2 is the setgid [(set group id bit to inherit the group id)](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-and-sticky-bits)
+`sudo chmod -R 2775 /media/\<directories\>` # *[To set write permission to multiple users](https://ubuntuforums.org/archive/index.php/t-2017287.html).
+2 is the setgid [(set group id bit to inherit the group id)](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-and-sticky-bits)*